bagbag/tstdl/base/source/http/README.md

 ### Making Requests

 The `HttpClient` provides intuitive methods for all common HTTP verbs.
+It also supports automatic parameter mapping.

 ```typescript
 // Simple GET request